The Berrys

 The Berrys was a family comic strip drawn by Carl Grubert and distributed by Field Newspaper Syndicate.
 It ran from October 30, 1942, until December 28, 1974.

 A 1934 alumnus of the University of Wisconsin–Madison, Grubert had a background in Chicago advertising and served in the United States Navy during World War II, the period when he created The Berrys.

 Characters and story

-The strip chronicled the life of the Berry family, which was composed of father Peter, mother Pat, daughter Jill, son Jackie and baby brother Jimmie.
-(Although one source gives the mother's name as Hazel rather than Pat, copies of the strip confirm the mother's name as Pat.)
+The strip chronicled the life of the Berry family, composed of father Peter, mother Pat, daughter Jill, son Jackie and baby brother Jimmie.
+Although one source claims the mother's name as Hazel instead of Pat, copies of the strip confirm her name as Pat.

 The Phrase Finder credits The Berrys for an early use during the 1950s of the term "no-brainer":